Autism Spectrum Disorder (ASD)

 Repetitive Behaviors

-Repetitive behaviors can occur in people with autism, including movements like hand flapping, and actions like rocking back and forth and spinning.
+Repetitive behaviors can occur in people with autism including movements like hand flapping and actions like rocking back and forth and spinning.
 They might adhere to a particular routine and become disturbed if the routine is disrupted.
 They may become fixated or develop a strong interest in particular types or topics.

 Communication Difficulties

-People with ASD (Autism spectrum disorder) may also face communication difficulties, such as delayed speech development, and unusual speech patterns like Echolalia (repetition of phrases or words).
+People with ASD (Autism spectrum disorder) may also face communication difficulties such as delayed speech development and unusual speech patterns like Echolalia (repetition of phrases or words).
 They may also face difficulty understanding the communication of other people.

 Sensory Sensitivities

-Autistic people may have distinctive sensory experiences, such as sensitivity to lights, becoming disturbed by bright lights, loud noises, or specific textures.
+Autistic people may have distinctive sensory experiences such as sensitivity to lights, becoming disturbed by bright lights, loud noises or specific textures.

 Emotional and Behavioral Responses

 Emotional and behavioral responses can also differ in people with autism.
 They struggle to express their emotions or may experience intense emotions that can be hard to control.
-Changes in their routines can also lead to a meltdown, such as crying, screaming, or acting out.
+Changes in their routines can also lead to a meltdown such as crying, screaming or acting out.

 In order to provide better support, recognition of the signs is necessary.
 Every person with ASD is unique; they have different abilities and challenges.

-Risk Factors of Autism Spectrum Disorder (ASD)
+Risk Factors for Autism Spectrum Disorder (ASD)

 Gender is one of many other factors.
 Males are more likely to develop autism spectrum disorder than females, which makes gender a contributing factor.

-such as issues during pregnancy or birth, can increase the risk of developing autism spectrum disorder.
+Pregnancy and Birth Complications such as issues during pregnancy or birth, can increase the risk of developing autism spectrum disorder.

-Certain Medical Conditions, such as Down Syndrome or Fragile X Syndrome, can also increase the risk of developing ASD (Autism spectrum disorder).
+Certain Medical Conditions such as Down Syndrome or Fragile X Syndrome can also increase the risk of developing ASD (Autism spectrum disorder).

-Note: Not all of these risk factors can lead to the development of ASD, but they can increase the risk of developing Autism spectrum disorder (ASD).
+Note: Not all of these risk factors can lead to the development of ASD but they can increase the risk of developing Autism Spectrum Disorder (ASD).

-Treatment and Management for Autism Spectrum Disorder
+Treatment and Management of Autism Spectrum Disorder

-The Treatment and supportive management approaches to ASD (Autism Spectrum Disorder) aim to focus on helping individuals develop the required skills and build confidence in various settings.
+The Treatment and supportive management approaches to ASD (Autism Spectrum Disorder) aim to focus on helping individuals develop the required skills and build confidence in various settings [3].

 Behavioral Therapy